teeotsa/windows-11-debloat/README.md

 You can find source code from ``src\main.ps1`` or [here](https://github.com/teeotsa/windows-11-debloat/blob/new/src/main.ps1).

+If you have anything else, please check out our wiki page!

 # Issues starting up

 Issues might occur when trying to start my script, so I'll list some solutions.